 Managing Family Wealth: Establishing Family Office Insurance Standards

 “If you’ve seen one family office, you’ve seen one family office” is a statement that rings extremely true for those who are part of or work with a family enterprise.
-Each family office and its respective family is uniquely different.
-But one thing that all family offices have in common is the need to establish standards that offer the family a clear framework for decision making regarding wealth management.
+Each family is uniquely different, and the services provided by the family office are typically customized based on the family’s unique needs.

 Tax and wealth management reporting, daily oversight of asset acquisition, risk management insight, and financial advice and counsel are some of the key wealth management services a family office provides.
 Another key service many family offices are offering family members is an established set of insurance standards that provide clear governance framework for decision making.